How about this great headline here in the Los Angeles Times?

 I mean, Mr. Sam was in there for 50 years.

-Uh Tip O'Neill was in there for 150.
+Tip O'Neill was in there for 150.

-Uh Pelosi's in there for two years.
+Pelosi's in there for two years of four.

-Says it all, but Pelosi's effectiveness is not rewarded.
+But Pelosi's effectiveness is not rewarded.

-See, at this point after the 1994 midterms, Clinton said in his press conference that the president is still relevant.
+See, at this point, after the 1994 midterms, Clinton said in his press conference that the president is still relevant.

 You remember him saying that?